gabrielsluz/POC2/README.md

 SlowFast should be working now.

 ### How to setup the Kinetics dataset
-The k400_setup.sh script does it all.
+The kinetics_setup does it all.
 The script install some packages, therefore it is advisable to use inside the singularity machine: